jeffbalagosa/pdfMerge/README.md

 ## Description:

-Simple script that merges all .pdf files in /the folder, then outputs them to the /output folder.
+Simple script that merges all .pdf files in the /input folder, then outputs them to the /output folder.

 ## Features: